(Image credit: the Sistine Chapel)

 Hello!
 Thanks for such interesting ideas.
 But ChatGPT is trained on tons of documents, websites, etc. You can make your personal model by feeding it ONLY by Marcus Aurelius books, and letters.
 And the answer will be more accurate then.

-Nikos Kakavoulis about 1 year ago
+Nikos Kakavoulis almost 2 years ago

 Check out the discipline "neuroaesthetics".
 It might be of interest.
 AI will eventually know our tastes better than we do ourselves.

-@abelbayre94 about 1 year ago
+@abelbayre94 over 1 year ago

 ever since i red about da vinci in robert green book mastery, i dall in love with him with his style and everthing about him what a man he was damn damn looking forward to red his bio soon